vimalesh-y/docker/README.md

 # Experimenting with Docker

 I create a Docker image from a Linux environment with Python.
-I run the image and a container is started, before I use VIM to create a file within the image and save it.
-The image is finally stopped.
+I build the image and run a Docker container, before I use VIM to create a file within the image and save it.
+Finally, the container is stopped.

 ## Requirements